Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Richmond upon Thames and are not the council.
 About us

-The Standing Advisory Council on Religious Education (SACRE) is scheduled to meet on Thursday, 19 March 2026, to discuss several key educational topics.
-The meeting's agenda includes a review of the Curriculum and Assessment Review, updated guidance on Relationships, Sex and Health Education (RSHE), and potential collaboration with the Richmond Faith and Belief Forum.
+The Standing Advisory Council on Religious Education (SACRE) met on Thursday 19 March 2026 to discuss the final report of the Curriculum and Assessment Review, new guidance on Relationships, Sex and Health Education (RSHE), and proposals for collaboration with the Richmond Faith and Belief Forum.
+The meeting also covered updates on national RE news and the process for nominating the SACRE Chair.

 Curriculum and Assessment Review